 The person responsible for regulatory compliance shall at least be responsible for ensuring that:

-Notified Bodies play a key role in supporting manufacturers to place only safe and compliant in-vitro diagnostic medical devices on the EU Market.
-They are controlling the manufacturers by carrying out conformity assessment procedures and grant conformity certificates to in-vitro diagnostic medical devices.
-There are certain expectations that a Notified Body must meet before being designated by the EU Authorities.
+These play a key role in supporting manufacturers to place only safe and compliant in-vitro diagnostics on the EU Market.
+They are assessing the manufacturers by carrying out conformity assessment procedures and grant conformity certificates to in-vitro diagnostics.

-A key aspect of their role is to audit the quality management system of the manufacturer and review the technical documentation of IVDs A, B, C, D. Notified bodies will issue EU Technical Documentation Assessment Certificates, EU Quality Management System Certificate, EU Production Quality Assurance Certificate and EU Type Examination Certificates depending on the conformity assessment procedure selected.
+A key aspect of their role is to audit the quality management system of the manufacturer and review the technical documentation.
+Notified bodies will issue EU Technical Documentation Assessment Certificates, EU Quality Management System Certificate, EU Production Quality Assurance Certificate and EU Type Examination Certificates depending on the conformity assessment procedure selected.

 Notified bodies shall conduct surveillance audits on at least an annual basis as well as unannounced audits of manufacturer and where applicable of subcontractors and suppliers.